 Sometimes searching Japanese language materials is tricky.
 Let's familialize yourself before you begin!
-Here is a how-to guide on searching in Voyager for Japanese language materials: Search Guide for Japanese
+Here is a how-to guide on searching in UHM Online Catalog for Japanese language materials: Search Guide for Japanese

 Got interested in Japanese Romanization?
 Read on the History and Insights of Japanese Romanization.

 Classifications in North America

 When looking for Japanese novels in the Library, many books will have call numbers starting with PL8xx.
 What are these numbers?
 Libraries in Noth America use the Library of Congress Classification scheme to correlate similar subjects together.
 As you see in the LC Classification Outline, "P" represents language and literature, "PL" represents languages and literatures of Eastern Asia, Africa, Oceania, and "PL501-889" represents Japanese language and literature.
 Murakami Haruki's Kafuka on the Shore, for example, has a call number PL856.xxx

 Similarily, libraries and publishers in Japan use their unique scheme called Nippon Decimal Classification (NDC 日本十進分類法).
 Japanese novels are classified as the number "913" in Japan.